 - 1. The purpose of this report is to seek approval to the proposed capital programme for 2018/19.
-The report also provides an overview of the Medium-Term Capital Programme for the period 2018/21 and presents a draft corporate capital strategy including the flexible use of capital receipts. - 2.
+The report also provides an overview of the Medium-Term Capital Programme for the period 2018/21 and presents a corporate capital strategy including the flexible use of capital receipts in 2018/19 for adoption by Council. - 2.
 In accordance with the Prudential Code for Capital Investment in Local Authorities, the report also provides various prudential indicators for consideration and approval.